johnnyjoy/3d_armor/3d_armor/README.txt

 Recommends: inventory_plus or unified_inventory (use only one)

 Adds craftable armor that is visible to other players.
-Each armor item worn contributes to a player's armor group level making them less vulnerable to weapons.
+Each armor item contributes to the player's armor level making them less vulnerable to weapons.

-Armor takes damage when a player is hurt but also offers a percentage chance of healing.
+Overall level is boosted by 10% when wearing a full matching set made from the same base material.

-Overall level is boosted by 10% when wearing a full matching set.
+Armor takes damage when a player is hurt but can offer a stackable chance of restoring the lost health points.

-Fire protection added by TenPlus1 when using crystal armor if Ethereal mod active, level 1 protects against torches, level 2 for crystal spike, level 3 for fire, level 5 for lava.
+Fire protection added by TenPlus1 when using  if Ethereal mod active, level 1 crystal armor protects against torches, level 2 for crystal spike, level 3 for fire, level 5 for lava.

 Configuration
 -------------

-Armor can be configured by adding a file called armor.conf in 3d_armor mod and/or world directory. see armor.conf.example for all available options.
+Armor can be configured by adding a file called armor.conf in the 3d_armor mod and/or world directory. see armor.conf.example for all available options.

-Note: worldpath config settings override any settings made in the mod's directory.
+Note: worldpath config settings override settings made in the mod's directory.

 Crafting
 --------